PruvoNet/loopback-getting-started/README.md

 Check out the models json files and notice the added relations section.

-Open the explore and notice that new resources were added to note and user that describe the relations.
+Open the explorer and notice that new resources were added to the note and user models, that describe the relations.
 For example, a user can directly ask for all of his notes by the `\users\:id\notes` endpoint

 Define ACLs
 ===========